Volume 16 • Number 1 • August 2023

 Now of course, not every photographer will run out and climb aboard the AI train to Nirvana.
 Yet, in one of those classic Catch-22 scenarios, it doesn’t appear to make much difference whether one chooses to ride, or not.
 With the rise of AI, the art of photography will (for all practitioners) be rendered forever thereafter legitimately suspect in terms of whether or not each successive photograph has been generated and crafted by a human being — or has been otherwise electronically contrived and concocted through the latest software iteration uploaded to some remotely warehoused data processing machine.
 As a committed fine art photographer, this seems a fairly important (if not potentially show-stopping) development.

-Though not wanting to go out in a fiery blaze of negativity, I do think it’s important to be honest with myself and not ignore the fact that AI’s potential to overwhelm and ultimately nullify erstwhile acts of human creativity remains a genuine and ongoing concern.
+While not wanting to go out in a fiery blaze of negativity, I do think it’s important to be honest with myself and not ignore the fact that AI’s potential to overwhelm and ultimately nullify erstwhile acts of human creativity remains a genuine and ongoing concern.
 Through inevitable disruption and potential assimilation of personalized acts of artistic self-expression, AI simply does not paint a rosy picture for the future of photography.

 I’d like to close by offering a few selected quotes encountered while doing some research in relation to this essay.
 And, for those interested to further explore the subject of AI, below the posted quotes I’ve attached several URL links leading to a number of online articles, videos, and in one case, a published book, all of which consider a variety of contrasting viewpoints associated with the challenges of Artificial Intelligence.